-I have been convicted of a felony, I have been pardoned I have reached the complet My case is currently under on of my sentence (including probation or parole).
-Signature of Voter Date of Response
+I have been convicted of a felony, how vever: I have been pardoned.
+I have reached the completion My case is currently under dire of my sentence (including probation or parole). ect appeal.
+Signature of Voter

 After you check the appropriate line above, make sure to sign and date your response.
 If you signed your name, then you do not need to fill out the bottom half of the form.